martinezpenya/ED-CFGS-2122/UD02/UD02_EN.md

 ## Installation

 Current versions of the Eclipse environment are installed with an installer.
 This, basically, is in charge of decompressing, solving some dependencies and creating the shortcuts.
-This installer can be obtained by downloading it directly from the official website of the Eclipse Project [www.eclipse.org] (www.eclipse.org).
+This installer can be obtained by downloading it directly from the official website of the Eclipse Project [www.eclipse.org](www.eclipse.org).
 You can find the versions for the different operating systems and instructions for using it.
 They are not complex at all.
 In the case of GNU/Linux and MAC OS, the file is a compressed file.
 So you have to unzip it and then run the installer.
-This is the * eclipse-inst * file, inside the eclipse folder, which is a subfolder of the result of unzipping the previous file.
+This is the *eclipse-inst* file, inside the eclipse folder, which is a subfolder of the result of unzipping the previous file.
 If only the current user will use the IDE, the installation can be carried out without using administrator or root privileges and selecting, for the installation, a folder belonging to this user.
 If you want to share the installation between different users, you should indicate to the installer a folder on which all these users have read and execute permission.

 When we start the installer we will see a screen similar to this: